 The following steps are involved in the installation of floor drains:

-5. Install a inlet screen to the area where water accumulates the most.
-After which fittings are attached such that the pipes extends from the inlet screen to the water outlet.
+- Install an inlet screen to the area where water accumulates the most.
+After which fittings are attached such that, the pipes extend from the inlet screen to the water outlet.

 Figure-French Drain Covered with Gravel